ChrstphrHll/npc_gen/students/Ruby Kythaela.md

 year: 2
 guild: Jettenia
 partyID: 26
+tags:
+- Triton
+- Fighter
+- Protection
+- 2nd
+- Jettenia
 ---
 # Ruby Kythaela
 ---
 ### Description
 - 2nd year Triton Fighter in Jettenia
-- wavy grey hair that's put back in a long pony tail, Spring Green eyes, and Spring Green skin
+- wavy grey hair that's put back in a long pony tail, Amber eyes, and Spring Green skin
 - Is Paternalistic and Pleasing, and has Love as their ideal

 ### Organizations